microsoft/pxt/docs/blog/arcade/beginner-skillmap.md

 # Beginner Skillmap Sneak Peek

-**Posted on March 30th, 2021 by [kiki-lee](https://github.com/kiki-lee)**
+**Updated on May 19th, 2021 by [kiki-lee](https://github.com/kiki-lee)**

-Next month, Microsoft MakeCode will release a sneak peek of our newest adventure, the Arcade Beginner Skillmap!
+Update:  It's here!
+The beginner skillmap is launching Friday, May 21st but you can see a preview now by visiting https://aka.ms/skillmap-preview.

 ![Beginner Skillmap page](/static/blog/arcade/beginner-skillmap/skillmap.png)